AMR-21/Omnifood/README.md

 # Omnifood

-This project is about replication of www.omnifood.dev site for the purpose of practicing HTML and CSS.
+This project is a complete replication of www.omnifood.dev site for the purpose of practicing HTML and CSS.

-© Jonas Schmedtmann
+Design © Jonas Schmedtmann